Shapis/ufpe_ee/9th Semester/Tecnologia dos Materiais/Seminario 1 - Cristais Perfeitos/slides.typ

 == Johannes Kepler

 #quote(attribution: [Kepler, 1611])[
-  Each single plant has a single animating principle of its own, since each instance of a pl"medium",
-  title-color: blue.darken(60%),
-  toc: true,
-  count: false,urd, and therefore the shapes of snowflakes are by no means to be deduced from the operation of soul in the same way as with plants.
+  Each single plant has a single animating principle of its own, since each instance of a plant exists separately, and there is no cause to wonder that each should be equipped with its own peculiar shape.
+But to imagine an individual soul for each and any starlet of snow is utterly absurd, and therefore the shapes of snowflakes are by no means to be deduced from the operation of soul in the same way as with plants.
   ]

 #fonte[@kepler]